Evasius: Life

 No account of Evasius's life is regarded by scholars of hagiography as reliable.
 According to the Historia e vita di Sant'Evasio Vescovo e Martire by the Augustinian Fulgenzio Emiglio, published in 1708, he was born in Benevento, moved to Rome in 260 and was sent as a bishop to Asti in 265.
 There he suffered persecution at the hands of pagan opponents of Christianity and was forced to leave the town.
-The earliest account of the story, the anonymous Passio Sancti Evasii, which has been variously dated at early eleventh-century, tenth-century, and ninth-century, sets it in the times of the Lombard king Luitprand, who reigned during the years 712–744.
+The earliest account of the story, the anonymous Passio Sancti Evasii, which has been variously dated to the early eleventh-century, tenth-century, and ninth-century, sets it in the times of the Lombard king Luitprand, who reigned during the years 712–744.
 In the versions deriving from the latter, Evasius's opponents were Lombard adherents of Arian Christianity, rather than pagans.
 Still, other accounts place his life during the fourth century and have him consecrated as Asti's first bishop around 330.
-Carbon dating of his relics (assuming that they are genuine) favors the third-century hypothesis.
+Carbon dating of his relics (assuming that they are genuine) favours the third-century hypothesis.

 It is said that following his flight from Asti, Evasius took refuge in the forest known as Selva Cornea along with two companions Proietto and Milano, and probably a third, Natale.
 At the site of today's Pozzo Sant’Evasio, near Casale, a miracle occurred.
 The bishop, tired from his journey, pushed his crozier into the ground and lay down to sleep.
 The pastoral staff set root and blossomed and a spring appeared at its foot.

 In some accounts, he is identified as the first bishop of Casale.
-However, the saint attracted fierce opposition, and he was beheaded along with Proietto, Milano, and 143 companions, on the orders of the prefect (or duke or sculdascio) Atubolo.
+However, he attracted fierce opposition and was beheaded along with Proietto, Milano, and 143 companions, on the orders of the prefect (or duke or sculdascio) Atubolo.
 Skeletal analysis of his remains suggests that Evasius died at about the age of 60.

 Erasmus continued his work of conversion in Casale (then perhaps known as Sedula, or Sedalia), founded a small church dedicated to Lawrence the Deacon and attracted numerous followers.
-(The remains of such a church exist beneath the current cathedral.)

 In the version of his life which sets it in the third century, the date of Evasius's martyrdom is given as 1 December 292, during the reign of Diocletian, whose later persecution of Christians is well known.
 For the version of the story which places it in the first part of the eighth century, the context is that of the struggle between those Lombards who remained attached to their Arian beliefs and the soon-to-be-victorious Trinitarian new guard, associated particularly with the Catholic Theodolinda who had been Lombard queen from 588 to 628, and to which King Luitprand belonged.